WMHC Code of Conduct

 Fundamentals: Respect

 Our Code of Conduct serves as a guide for how we engage with each other and people invited into our community, such as speakers.
 This Code of Conduct is available online under the About tab on the WMHC website.
 As part of the application and renewal processes, members are asked to familiarize themselves with and affirm this Code of Conduct.
+Please note: Actions that are inconsistent with the Code are considered to be violations of the Code.

 • Members are valuable resources to each other.
 Please be respectful and courteous when interacting with members, whether you are initiating or responding to an email, meeting in person, on video or on the phone.
 We can disagree with each other with respect.